Forever a popular slot on the festive TV schedule, Sports Personality of the Year always caps off a stellar year for British sport.

 Sports Personality of the Year is a BBC award given every December to a sportsperson who has performed exceptionally during the year.

 The winner is voted for by the public, with the top three contenders all placed.
-The competition is now running for a 70th year.
+The competition is now running for a 71st year.

 Other awards are handed out, such as World Sport Star of the Year, Unsung Hero, Team of the Year, Coach of the Year and a Lifetime Achievement award.

-Sports Personality of the Year will be shown on BBC One and will be available on BBC iPlayer.
+Sports Personality of the Year will be shown on BBC One and will also be available on BBC iPlayer.